MinYaoJhu/Advanced_R/Ch3_Vectors.md

 > 2 is coerced to "2".
 Therefore, `"one" < "2"` is FALSE.

+> numbers precede letters in lexicographic order (may depend on locale)

 4. Why is the default missing value, `NA`, a logical vector?
 What's special about logical vectors?
 (Hint: think about `c(FALSE, NA_character_)`.)

 > Since the fixed order for coercing is character → double → integer → logical, having the default missing value, NA, a logical vector will not change the types of other values in the same vector.

+> The presence of missing values shouldn’t affect the type of an object.
+When combining NAs with other atomic types, the NAs will be coerced to integer (NA_integer_), double (NA_real_) or character (NA_character_) and not the other way round.
+If NA were a character and added to a set of other values all of these would be coerced to character as well.

 5. Precisely what do `is.atomic()`, `is.numeric()`, and `is.vector()` test for?